Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 2.2: in via qui ambulaveris: this does not appear in the sources edited by Black.

-<h3 id="oe-handbook-comm"><i>Old English Handbook</i> I</h3>In 1965, Roger Fowler published what he called 'A Late Old English Handbook for the use of a Confessor'.[^8]   This is a somewhat misleading title: what he printed was in fact a series of six texts for use in penitence and confession, some or all of which appear in the same manuscripts, and not always in the sequence to which he assigned them.
+<h3 id="oe-handbook-comm"><i>Old English Handbook</i> I (<i><a href="#oe-handbook">link to edition</a></i>)</h3>In 1965, Roger Fowler published what he called 'A Late Old English Handbook for the use of a Confessor'.[^8]   This is a somewhat misleading title: what he printed was in fact a series of six texts for use in penitence and confession, some or all of which appear in the same manuscripts, and not always in the sequence to which he assigned them.
 The first of the six, to which I will refer as Handbook I, is not even in Old English, but in Latin.
 Fowler finds this first section in: Brussels, Bibliothèque Royale 8558-63 (2498) (which he designates by the abbreviation Bx); Cambridge, Corpus Christi College 265 (C); twice in Cambridge, Corpus Christi College 201 (D, the first text being incomplete); and London, British Library Cotton MS Tiberius A III (N).<!--SHOULD I USE THESE ABBREVIATIONS?-->
 <br>
 Unknown to Fowler, the text also appears at this point in Cotton MS Tiberius C VI, with only minor differences from his source texts.
 This text is a Latin <i>ordo confessionis</i> attributed to St Jerome, which briefly explains how and why a penitent should confess, before instructing him to prostrate himself and pray to the Virgin and the saints for their intercessions, before giving a litany and creed to say before going to see the confessor.